Soares/myelin/README.md

     {name: "keyup [name=firstname]"}

-will create a link between the attribute 'name' and the selector '[name=firstname]' with a dynamically-selected handler, but will listen for the 'keyup' event instead of for the handler's domEvent.
+will create a link between the attribute 'name' and the selector '[name=firstname]'.
+An Input handler will be used, but the handler will listen for the 'keyup' event instead of the usual 'change' event.

 You can also provide an 'event' property in a specification as follows: